TomObungu/physics.md/OCR A Level Physics/Specification/Thermal Physics/attachments/Solids, liquids and gases.md

 The equation follows the formula for voltage $\Delta W=q\Delta V$.
 This means the electrostatic potential.

-This is because if there is a source of an electric field e.g electrons around the atoms $Q$, if there is an external charge $q$ e.g another atom and an applied force pushes the external charge towards the souc.
+This is because if there is a source of an electric field e.g electrons around the atoms $Q$, if there is an external charge $q$ e.g another atom and an applied force pushes the external charge towards the source of electric .
 The work required by the electric field to push the external charge away from point A to B will equal to the Force of the electric field $F_{E}$ multiplied by the distance between $A$ and $B$.
 However, if we consider the work required required for the